chryzcode/celery-init/Readme.md

 ### Create a celery.py and tasks.py file and make config in settings.py file

+- check the __init__.py file of the project folder
+- Don't forget to migrate

 To run Celery and process tasks, you need to start a Celery worker process. celery -A your_project worker --loglevel=info celery -A celery_init worker --loglevel=info